mhjlam/Scrollmore/README.md

 # Scrollmore

-This repository contains two standalone terminal pager programs: `more` and `scroller`.
+This repository contains two standalone terminal pager programs: `more` and `scroll`.
 They are grouped in this repository because they serve similar purposes, but each is independent and can be used separately.

 ## `more`